 The First Year Experience (FYE) is the umbrella title given to a series of interrelated experiences designed for all new degree-seeking students at Cuyahoga Community College (Tri-C®).
 These activities help students build connections and support systems that encourage completion.
 They promote deeper engagement and investment in experiences that promote learning and help students acquire the skills and habits they need for a career.

-The FYE program provides faculty and staff a unique opportunity to engage first year students in a classroom setting, either through the First Year Student Success Seminar or by embedding a Second Semester Experience module into an existing Gateway Course.
+The FYE program provides faculty and staff a unique opportunity to engage first year students in a classroom setting.
 You will have the opportunity to teach outside of the confines of a traditional course and programmatic structures, and to form immediate, lasting bonds with entering students.
 It is a teaching experience that is fun and challenging to even the most seasoned faculty member.
 You will discover the impact you make on our new students and just how much your work matters!

 The FYE program is customized to each student’s individual needs and may include the following: